interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 Note that you may need to add arguments for the scaling factors of each loss component (e.g. --loss_scale_obs=1000.0 --loss_scale_hx=1.0).
 To create a line plot using the data from the above experiment, run:
 > python analysis/plot_loss_over_time.py --presaved_data_path=generative/analysis/loss_over_time/[json output file above]"

+## Calculating saliency maps

+Saliency maps calculate the gradient (avereged over noised samples) of some network quantity (e.g. the agent's value function output) with respect to inputs or intermediate network activations.
+We can thus calculate how important dimensions of the generated observations or agent hidden states are for the value function.

+Say we wanted to generate saliency maps with respect to value and leftwards actions for specifically the generated samples numbered 33 39 56 84.
+We'd use the following command:
+> python saliency_exps.py --distribution_mode=hard --agent_file="logs/procgen/coinrun/[agent_training_experiment_name]/[agent_training_unique_seed]/[agent_name].pth" --model_file="generative/results/[generative_model_training_experiment_name]/[date_time_of_gen_model_training]/[gen_model_name].pt" --batch_size=2 --num_sim_steps=28 --saliency_func_type value leftwards --sample_ids 33 39 56 84

+If we wanted to generate saliency maps for the same quantities but combine those samples into one sample by taking their mean latent space vector (instead of iterating over each sample individually), we'd add the flag ``--combine_samples_not_iterate``

+If we wanted to generate saliency maps for all samples from 0 to 100, we'd replace the ``--sample_ids 33 39 56 84`` flag with ``--sample_ids 0 to 100``.